What is a Violation?

 Parking in Yards: You may park your cars, campers, trucks, boats, or RVs in your driveway if they are in running condition and have valid license plates.
 They may not be parked on the lawn or on a dirt area.

 RVs, Trailers and Motor Homes: RVs, trailers and motor homes may only be parked on the street when actively loading or unloading the vehicle.
-However, three-day permits are available at no charge twice each calendar year.
+However, four three-day permits are available at no charge per calendar year.
 Permits are available at the Building Inspection Counter located in the City Development Building, 9500 Civic Center Drive (facing Sam's Club).
 A copy of the registration for the recreational vehicle, motor home or trailer is required at the time of application.

 Home Operated Businesses: Some businesses that do not generate customer traffic, noise, or require storage of material outside the home may be allowed to operate from a residence.
 City Code Sections 18-167 and 18-901 define home occupations and outline the provisions of the code.
 Home occupations may require a City Sales and Use Tax Business License.
 Please contact the Sales Tax Division at 303-538-7400 for additional information.
 To learn how to establish a home operated business contact the Economic Development Department at 303-538-7605 or